Fall 2019 applications will open August 1, 2018!

 Through the required summer internship and work with businesses and organizations across the country and abroad, students apply their knowledge and help to develop policy solutions.
 All MPP students take the Policy Research Seminar (PRS) course in their second year and work in small teams for real-world clients in the community, putting into action the analytic skills and tools they developed in the first-year courses.

 Small Size, Generous Financial Assistance

-Our relatively classes allow unmatched access to faculty members and encourage a strong sense of community within the program.
+Our relatively small classes allow unmatched access to faculty members and encourage a strong sense of community within the program.
 Most students receive merit-based assistantships (a mix of tuition credits and stipends) that help to considerably reduce the cost of tuition, fees, and living expenses.

 Convenient Access to D.C. & Richmond, VA

 Our proximity to Washington, D.C. and our state capital of Richmond allows convenient access to major policymakers, lawmakers, and analysts.
 Whether through the Washington Program for first-year students or regular Policy Dialogues in DC and Richmond, MPP students have many opportunities to directly engage policymakers and practitioners on current policy issues, enabling students to gain a deeper understanding of how policy plays out in the real world and preparing them to take the next step in their own careers.